SikhoQ/alx-system_engineering-devops/0x01-shell_permissions/README.md

-'2-groups' is a bash script that prints all the groups the current user is part of '3-new_owner' is a bash script that changes ownership of a file named 'hello' to the user 'betty' '4-empty' is a bash script that creates an empty file named 'hello'
+'2-groups' is a bash script that prints all the groups the current user is part of '3-new_owner' is a bash script that changes ownership of a file named 'hello' to the user 'betty' '4-empty' is a bash script that creates an empty file named 'hello' '5-execute' is a bash script that adds execute permission to the owner of the file 'hello'